Trump Says GM Is Selling Lordstown Plant To Workhorse (NYSE:GM)(NASDAQ:WKHS)

 — Donald J. Trump (@realDonaldTrump) May 8, 2019

-The plant had been a sore spot in the Trump-GM relationship.
-GM shuttered Lordstown to adjust its product line and had shifted 1,435 hourly workers in the process.
+Plant closures have been a sore spot in GM's relationship with both Trump and the UAW.
+Against the protests of both, GM shuttered Lordstown to adjust its product line and had shifted 1,435 hourly workers in the process.
+It has been in talks with the UAW over the closure since November.

 Related Links: